microsoft/vscode-dev-containers/CONTRIBUTING.md

     - Are the requirements cumbersome install or are they typically things added by a package manager (pip, npm, etc) using an project's manifest file (`package.json`, `requirements.txt`, etc)?
 2. How likely are other developers to find the definition useful on its own?
 Could the scenario be broaded to help more people?

-If the definition is too similar others, consider contributing a PR to improve an existing one instead.
+If the definition is too similar to others, consider contributing a PR to improve an existing one instead.
 If the scenario is too specific consider generalizing it and making it more broadly applicable.

 ### Anatomy of a Dev Container Definition